Rapid Impact Compaction (RIC) is an innovative solution when compared to the time and cost of over-excavation and re-compaction.

 Contact us today to learn more about the advantages that GeoSolv’s Ground Improvement Systems can offer for your project or receive an obligation-free proposal for the use of an Innovative Foundation Solution.

 The Rapid Impact Compaction (RIC) system uses an excavator-mounted, 7.5-9 ton hydraulic weight that is repeatedly dropped on a 1.5 m tamper foot to densify sand soils up to 6-7 m deep.
 This process is an equivalent alternative to bulk excavation and engineered fill.

-Improve up to 6-7m depth for general treatment of sand, silty sand and fills for low-to-moderate bearing capacities.
+Improve up to 6-7m depth for the treatment of sand, silty sand, and fills for low-to-moderate bearing capacities.